TampereTC/TestContainer-hackathon/Instructions-WSL-Docker-HyperV.md

-# HACKATHON Setup for WINDOWS 10/Hyper-v
+# HACKATHON Setup for WINDOWS 10 with Hyper-V
-with linux subsystem (WSL)

 Instructions how to install Docker for Windows and integrating the same to “Bash on Ubuntu on Windows”.

-Why: Natively docker configuration is based on linux file system.
+Why?
+Natively docker configuration is based on linux file system.
 On otherhand Hyper-V natively integrated as part of Windows10 OS.

 ## Configure Windows 10 system settings: